panoptes/panoptes.github.io/what.md

 and operate, yet reliable and low-cost.
 We use low-cost DSLR camera + lenses.
 Experienced amateur astronomers will also further develop hardware, with higher performance PANOPTES units being built by some members.

+## To learn more...

+A brief history of the project can be found on [this page](/history.html), and many frequently asked questions are addressed on our [FAQ page](/faq.html).

 **To join PANOPTES, please [contact us](contact.html)**